 Matt joined the CCIA in 2013 from the IP boutique Cloudigy Law, PLLC.
 He has also been an associate at Finnegan, Henderson, Farabow, Garrett, & Dunner, LLP and at Hogan & Hartson LLP.
 He got first-hand experience in both patent prosecution and patent litigation, including defending clients against patent trolls.

 Matt graduated from the Georgetown University Law Center magna cum laude with the Order of the Coif, winning the ABA/BNA Award for Excellence in Intellectual Property.
 He received a Master’s in Computer Science from the University of Kentucky, where he won the Presidential Fellowship twice.
 His research at UK was in computational complexity theory and artificial intelligence.
 He received a Bachelor’s degree in Computer Science from the University of Southern Maine.

 Before law school, Matt was a software engineer at IBM in Lexington, KY, as part of the team that developed and maintained Lotus Sametime, IBM’s real-time messaging and conferencing product.
-He is co-inventor on U.S. Patent Application 10/745,091, which was recently allowed by the PTO.
+He is co-inventor on U.S. Patent No. 8,521,830.

 Matt is still a software developer in his spare time.
 He developed an app for the iPad, Federal Local Rules, which is available on the App Store.